FooBarShebang/introspection_lib/Documentation/References/UD001_traceback.md

 Responsible for the retrieval, storage and analysis of a snapshot of the current state of the call stack.
 Stack snapshot is created upon instantiation of the class and is stored and shown bottom-up with the first / outmost caller being the first element (normally, the top level of the interpreter’s loop) and the last made / innermost call being the last in frame in the traceback.

-__*Class and Instance Data Attributes*__:
+***Class and Instance Data Attributes***:

-The instance attributes are created automatically upon instantiation and use the values of the class data attributes with the same names as the default values.
+The *private* instance attributes are created automatically upon instantiation and use the values of the respective *public* class data attributes as the default values.
 The default values are overridden by the values passed as the optional arguments of the initialization method.

-* **ConsoleWidth**: non-negative integer, the desired maximum display length in characters of the source code lines including the line number prefix (default value is 80)
+* **ConsoleWidth**:  (class attribute) non-negative integer, the desired maximum display length in characters of the source code lines including the line number prefix (default value is 80)
-* **ContexLength**: non-negative integer, the desired number of the source code lines per call frame centred around the one, where the call has happened.
+* **ContexLength**: (class attribute) non-negative integer, the desired number of the source code lines per call frame centred around the one, where the call has happened.
-* **CallChain**: list of strings, _**read-only property**_, the fully qualified names of the callers along the call chain / frames traceback
+* **CallChain**: list of strings, ***read-only property***, the fully qualified names of the callers along the call chain / frames traceback
-* **Info**: string, _**read-only property**_, composed of multiple text lines separated by the newline character ‘\n’ as a human-readable representation of the traceback frame records.
+* **Info**: string, ***read-only property***, composed of multiple text lines separated by the newline character ‘\n’ as a human-readable representation of the traceback frame records.
 For each record the fully qualified name of the caller is given as the first line; the path to the corresponding module and the line’s number in the code where the call has occurred – as the second line; and followed by pretty-formatted specified number of the lines of the code around the ‘call’ line.

-__*Initialization*__:
+***Initialization***:

 **\_\_init\_\_**(*, SkipFrames = None, ContextLength = None, ConsoleWidth = None)